Piloting Multiple-Benefit Investment Packages through forest/landscape restoration and REDD+ in Rwanda for scaling up in Africa

 State of implementation/results

-- The project supported the National Forest cover and soil erosion control mapping exercises that will be validated in October 2019.
-These are important milestones for the government as the country prepares to evaluate various achievements made in the decade ending 2020 and as part of the vison 2020 reporting.
+- The project supported the national forest cover and soil erosion control mapping exercises.
+Rwanda was found to have reached the goal of 30% forest cover though the forest productivity and species diversifications are still outstanding challenges to overcome.
+These are important milestones for the government as the country prepares to evaluate various achievements made in the decade ending 2020 and as part of the Vison 2020 reporting.

 - Support of the development of Forest Landscape Restoration (FLR) technical packages, which were presented to the Minister of Environment in the Senior Management Meeting and were validated through a cross-sectoral taskforce in December 2019.

 - On March 31 2020, the FLR story map produced by IUCN in partnership with the government of Rwanda was published: iucn.maps.arcgis.com/…